Kyoto Museums - World Guide to Kyoto

 Situated in an area that is primarily known for sake production, visitors can learn about the process and tools involved in the spirit's manufacture at Kyoto's Gekkeikan Okura Sake Museum.
 Containing a collection of more than 6,000 pieces of sake-making equipment, these items are now considered to be cultural assets.
 Perhaps the highlight of the tour, however, is the sampling session at the end, after which you can wobble your way through the nearby streets, passing a wealth of historic 19th century buildings along the way.

-Kyoto museum open: Tuesday to Sunday - 10:00 to 16:30
+Open hours: Tuesday to Sunday - 10:00 to 16:30

 Tel: +81 075 531 3773